What is the ideal medical school application timeline?

 - We advise that you personalize your schedule by staggering the courses you take each semester during freshman year according to which intro courses (physics, biology, general chemistry, and English) you find most difficult and most easy.

 - For example, if chemistry comes naturally to you and biology feels like torture, then pair them up.
-Enroll for one chemistry course and biology course during the fall semester.
+Enroll in one chemistry course and biology course during the fall semester.

 - This approach allows you to spend more time studying the subject you are not as well versed in, achieve good marks overall, and maintain a competitive GPA.